 The red light cameras in Seattle are very effective at reducing the number of red light running violations.
 The Seattle Police Department has issued more than 9,000 tickets for red light running violations since the red light cameras were activated in Seattle.

-See also Do Speed Camera Tickets Go On Your Record
+See also Montgomery County Speed Camera

 Contents